Chenwangxing/Review-of-PTP-Based-on-GNNs/README.md

 # Pedestrian trajectory prediction method based on graph neural networks.
 GNN-based pedestrian trajectory prediction methods typically adopt an encoder-decoder architecture.
 The encoder constructs interaction graphs based on observed trajectory data, followed by the application of graph convolution or its variants to extract spatial-temporal features of pedestrians.
 The decoder then generates future trajectories based on the extracted interaction features.
+To model different types of interactions, researchers employ various graph structures to represent social, spatiotemporal, or heterogeneous relationships among agents.
 <img width="1624" alt="Figure 2" src="https://github.com/user-attachments/assets/def5fc2d-af64-4101-a64e-dc99bffcc8c7" />